spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 }
 ```

-{% hint style="info" %}
+!!! info
     Note that this will also prevent user-triggered runs from being retried.
 Which is usually what you want in the first place, because a triggering human is probably already babysitting the Stack anyway.
-{% endhint %}

 ### Diamond Problem